Hidden Tuscany

 From a lovely restored villa in the countryside explore Tuscany from well-known wine producing zones to tiny, out-of-the-way villages and the city of Florence.
 From our base in the Valdarno we'll make day trips into Chianti Classico and into the Carmignano wine producing zone.
 Visit producers of Tuscany’s classic foods and wines and see works of art by masters of Italian art that are still on view in the same spots for which they were originally commissioned.
-Discover the city of Florence, participate in art history tours, take time to do your own thing, hang out with Lorenzo and have a sunset aperitivo.
+Chat with artisan food producers, participate in art history tours, take time to do your own thing, hang out with Lorenzo and have a sunset aperitivo.
 We’ll relax over amazing meals while getting a feel for the culture of the different zones of Tuscany with a mix of casual restaurants, cooking lessons in our villa and a couple of suppers prepared by a private chef while you enjoy a cocktail poolside.

 Expect an exclusive small group tour with producer visits, guided tastings, major works of art in out-of-the-way places, traditional foods and free time to explore on your own.